Introduction

 3) Low-Fat Dairy Products

 Why: Low-fat dairy products like milk, yoghurt, and cheese provide essential nutrients without significantly reducing purine levels.
-In fact, research suggests that incorporating low-fat dairy into the diet may have a protective effect against gout by helping to lower uric acid levels.
+Research suggests that incorporating low-fat dairy into the diet may have a protective effect against gout by helping to lower uric acid levels.

 4) Vegetables